dekoza/mtgpl/commander_philosophy.rst

 The format can be broken; we believe games are more fun if you don’t.

-There’s a channel for discussing the format philosophy over on the RC Discord server.
+There’s a channel for discussing the format philosophy `over on the RC Discord server<https://discord.gg/x5Q5PVg>`_.
 We look forward to you joining us.

-You can also jump right to the Commander Rules page from here.
+You can also jump right to the :doc:`Commander Rules page from here<commander_rules>`.